Supportive Housing Services

 - Intensive case management and coordination of community services

 - Parenting skills and children’s services

-To learn more about the Project Home program, please contact one of the staff members.
-For more information, visit www.hearthconnection.com.
+To learn more about the Project Home supportive housing program, please contact one of our staff members.
+For more information, you can also visit Hearth Connection.

 The new Youngdahl facility provides permanent housing to homeless individuals residing in Dodge, Steele or Waseca County, and the CREST Adult Mental Health Initiative Counties of Southeastern Minnesota (Steele, Dodge, Waseca, Mower, Olmsted, Houston, Fillmore, Winona, Wabasha or Goodhue).
 Youngdahl is a 16-unit building is designed to assist adults with a mental illness who are experiencing barriers to securing stable housing for themselves.

-The facility is staffed 24 hours a day, and offers residents a variety of support services including:
+This supportive housing facility is staffed 24 hours a day, and offers residents a variety of services, including: